melezhik/outthentic/README.md

 ## Story check files

-Story check files contains validation rules for story.pl files.
-Thus every story.pl is accompanied by story.check file.
+Story check files contain validation rules for story.pl files.
+Every story.pl is always accompanied by story.check file.
 Story check files should be placed at the same directory as story.pl file.

 Lets add some rules for multiplication and addition stories:

-    # addition/story.check
+    $ cat addition/story.check
     4
     6

-    # multiplication/story.check
+    $ cat multiplication/story.check
     6
     12

-And then run suite:
+And finally run test suite:

     $ strun

 # Story term ambiguity

-Sometimes when speak about _stories_ we will mean a elementary scenario executed by story runner and represented by a couple of files - story.pl,story.check.
-In other case we would mean just a story.pl file or even story.check separately.
-The one should take the context into account when talking about stories.
+Sometimes when we speak about _stories_ we mean an elementary scenario executed by story runner and represented by a couple of files - story.pl,story.check.
+In other cases we mean just a story.pl file or even story.check given separately.
+The one should always take _the context_ into account when talking about stories to avoid ambiguity.

 # Story runner

-This is detailed explanation of story runner life cycle.

-Story runner script consequentially goes two phases:
+Story runner - is a script to run outthentic stories.
+It consequentially goes several phases:

-* stories are converted into perl test files ( compilation phase )
+* A compilation phase.
+Stories are converted into perl test files ( compilation phase ) and saved into temporary directory
-* perl test files are recursively executed by prove ( execution phase )
+* An execution phase. [prove](https://metacpan.org/pod/distribution/Test-Harness/bin/prove) script recursively executes test files under temporary directory

+## Execution phase

-During execution phase for every story a Test::More::ok asserts sequence is generated and executed which finally define a story status.
-All the story statuses are then accumulated by [Test::Harness](https://metacpan.org/pod/Test::Harness) and determine a final suite result.
+* During execution phase for every perl test file a Test::More::ok asserts sequence is generated and then executed which finally define a story status.

+* All the story statuses are then accumulated by [Test::Harness](https://metacpan.org/pod/Test::Harness) and determine a final suite result.

 Test::More::ok asserts sequence generation: